 - Blend together everything but the beef, water, and corn flour.

-- Place beef cubes into your pressure cooker and cover with the blended veggies.
+- Place beef cubes into your Instant Pot and cover with the blended veggies.

-- use the ¾ c water to wash out the blender and pour that into your pot.
+Use the 3/4 cup water to wash out the blender and pour that into your pot.